 |lostinterest||Interest lost that was there before|

 The date properties can be used to limit the selection to a specified time period.
-All of the variables below are required to be YYYY-MM-DD HH:MM:SS format.
+You can use the date property as follows:

 - before-time: The timestamp before which the change must have occured.